 There are also 68 countries worldwide that criminalise homosexuality.
 These are:

 What can you do about it?

-The most important thing to remember is that nasty people exist in every society.
-If you experience discrimination in your new home, it’s not necessarily a reflection of how the whole country feels about you.
+The most important thing to remember is that discrimination happens in every society – so, if you experience discrimination in your new home, it’s not necessarily a reflection of how the whole country feels about you.
 Rather, it’s just a handful of people trying to make themselves feel powerful at your expense.